Tea & Tots

 |3:45pm||Circle time: get ready to sing along and move about with our terrific teachers|

 |4:00pm||The mystery box will reveal a fun focus activity and craft-of-the-day|

 |4:15pm||It’s time for a little break and yummy snack time for our tots and adults|

 |4:30pm||Explore the magical multi-sensory Ocean Snoezelen room|

 The Reggio Emilia Approach

-When it comes to our younger students aged between 18-36 months in our Little Tykes nursery programme, we are inspired by the Reggio Emilia approach.
+When it comes to our youngest students aged between 18-36 months in our Little Tykes drop-off programme, we are inspired by the Reggio Emilia approach.
 This innovative attitude to early childhood education is built upon the philosophy that children use 100 languages to express themselves, learn and make sense of their world.
-In line with Howard Gardener’s theory of multiple intelligences, the Reggio philosophy believes that each individual child can experience multiple successes, not one singular, academic one.
+In line with Howard Gardener’s theory of multiple intelligences, the Reggio Emilia philosophy believes that each individual child can experience multiple successes, not one singular, academic one.
 Our role as adults is to observe, guide, and provide our students with opportunities to further explore their interests.

-Some of the ways we encourage our children to learn are through drawing, sculpting, painting, dance and movement, pretend play, and music.
+Some of the ways we encourage our children to learn are through drawing, building, painting, dance and movement, pretend play, and music.
 At IIS, children are encouraged to discover new things about themselves and explore the world around them using all their different senses.
 As they play and learn, we also ensure that a strong focus is placed on social collaboration, group work, and interaction.
 At IIS, this translates to our students being active participants in their own learning journey.
-Our early years programme adopts the notion that children learn best when they are taught through play, creative expression (such as music and movement, singing, art, drama), encouraged to explore their environment, and to ask questions.
+Our Little Tykes programme adopts the notion that children learn best when they are taught through play, creative expression (such as music and movement, singing, art, drama), encouraged to explore their environment, and to ask questions.